 Without a clear messaging strategy, value proposition, or a well-built relationship with the donor, your online fundraising is bound to get stuck.

 Even if you’ve got a cutting-edge platform like RaiseDonors, nothing replaces the relationship you have with your donors.

 Technology can’t make you into an organization worth giving to.

 At RaiseDonors, we’re proud to give you online fundraising tools that make the online giving experience smooth and seamless for your donors.

-But credibility, strategy, and showing your donors appreciation – those are just as important to successful online fundraising as the technology.
+But credibility, strategy, and showing your donors appreciation—those are just as important to successful online fundraising as technology.

 #3.
-If I have an online fundraising page, people will give online.
+If I have a donation page, people will give online

-Like Kevin Costner in Field of Dreams, you might think that “If you build it, they [i.e., your donor] will come.”
+Like Kevin Costner in Field of Dreams, you might think that “If you build it, they will come.”